dstackai/dstack/docs/tutorials/dolly.md

 You can run your code interactively, debug it, and run the application there.
 After fixing the workflow, you can run it using the `bash` provider.

-!!! info "NOTE:"
-    If you omit the `--remote` flag in your `dstack run` command, the workflow will run locally on your machine.
-Although you may not have the required hardware resources, it's a good way to quickly test your workflow before running it in the cloud.

 As an alternative to the `code` provider, you can run the `bash` provider with `ssh` set to `true`.
 This allows you to attach your own IDE to the running workflow.

-## 6. Conclusion

-When should I use `dstack`?
-Firstly, when you want to easily run ML workflows, provision cloud resources on-demand, and keep your project reproducible and easy to collaborate on.
-Secondly, when you want to run batch workflows in the cloud on-demand.
-In the case of Dolly, this could be a batch job that processes specific data.